 Miss Martian and Lagoon Boy take water based missions together.
 The latter enjoys all this time alone with his 'angelfish'.
 Miss Martian's previous boyfriend, Superboy, was pissed off by her brutal battle tactics and broke off their relationship.

-Kid Flash and Artemis are aversion; by the time they hooked up they became Retired Badasses.
+Kid Flash and Artemis were this for a while.
+Then they became Retired Badasses.
 Then they treat a save-the-world mission in Paris like a date.

-The parents in Dave The Barbarian are this.
-Their choosing to be a Battle Couple sets up the premise of the series.
+Dave the Barbarian: The parents choosing to be a Battle Couple sets up the premise of the series.
 They went off on a world tour to smite evil and left their daughter, Candance in charge of the kingdom.

 The US Army tries to keep heterosexual soldiers who are married to one another in the same unit (or at least the same post) and lets them share a room if they are deployed together.